WICG/webhid/EXPLAINER.md

         readonly attribute HID hid;
     };

-The `navigator.hid` member allows the page to register event listeners for connection events.
+The `navigator.hid` member supports registration of event listeners for connect and disconnect events.
 The page can request an array of all devices currently accessible by the page with `getDevices`.
 For security reasons, no HID devices are available by default.
 The page may call `requestDevice` to display a chooser dialog where the user can select from connected HID devices.
-Once the selection is completed, the `Promise` returned by `requestDevice` resolves to an array of `HIDDevice` objects.
+Once the selection is completed, the `Promise` returned by `requestDevice` resolves to a `sequence<HIDDevice>`.

     interface HID : EventTarget {
         attribute EventHandler onconnect;